 Here is the structure of a typical five-paragraph essay once all pieces of the puzzle are put together;

-Brainstorming before starting the essay would enable you to unearth the most powerful subtopics/examples, and craft a perfect essay.
+Brainstorming before starting the essay would enable you to unearth the most powerful subtopics/examples and craft a perfect essay.

-On the other hand, throwing up the first idea that comes to your mind without fine-tuning should be avoided in order to make justifiable arguments.
+On the other hand, throwing up the first idea that comes to your mind without fine-tuning should be avoided to make justifiable arguments.
 Incompetently placed arguments can ruin the quality of even the best-written essays!

 Extensive Vocabulary: Writing the same words over and over will get very boring for the reader.
-As a writer you want the writer to remain engaged with the content of your essay throughout.
+As a writer, you want the writer to remain engaged with the content of your essay throughout.
 So bringing that variety in the vocabulary will add much more spice to the text.
 Mix it up a little for effective writing.

-Proofreading, Editing, and Improvement: An essay with spelling and grammatical mistakes is likely to turn the readers off.
+Proofreading, Editing, and Improvement: An essay with spelling and grammatical mistakes are likely to turn the readers off.
 Invest some time in proofreading your essay to identify and remove factual, grammatical, structural, and spelling errors.

 There should be coherence between the different elements of the essay framework.
 Learn how our essay proofreading and editing services can polish your essay.

-Essay getting out of hand?
+Is essay getting out of hand?
 Cutting corners without much success?
 Deadline looming?
 No need to panic!